elision/elision/Elision/README.txt

 www.strangegizmo.com/products/sg-cdb/
 and is reproduced below in its entirety.

-Copyright © 2000-2006, Michael Alyn Miller <malyn@strangeGizmo.com>.
+Copyright ï¿½ 2000-2006, Michael Alyn Miller <malyn@strangeGizmo.com>.
 All
 rights reserved.

 Redistribution and use in source and binary forms, with or without